How to Build a Knowledge Graph for Your Business (No Technical Background Required)

 • Links to your primary social profiles and directory listings

-• Organization schema markup with sameAs properties (covered in Section 4)
+• Organization schema markup with sameAs properties (covered in the next section)

 • No conflicting business names, DBAs, or alternate spellings anywhere on the page